smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

 Here is another example problem that can be solved with a self-join.
 Unlike the above problem, this table does not have a foreign key that references its primary key.

-List all cities that have more than one customer along with the customer details.
+List all cities with more than one customer, along with their customer details.

 | ID |   City    |
 |----|-----------|